Home |

 one day do.
 Or more likely will not do, because of too many

-So most important function is to capture the improvement ideas, that
+So most important function is to capture the ideas, that arrived

 don't keep on going around and around in my head.